 In the 1950s, "computer" was a job description, not a physical system for performing calculations electronically.
 But that began to change with work at the national laboratories.
-At that time staff at Argonne National Laboratory (ANL) were developing the AVIDAC, a system that cost \$250,000.
-AVIDAC worked tens of thousands of times faster than an employed human computer and was used to solve problems in physics.
-That same year ORNL built its first system ORACLE, which was capable of performing 100 personyears of computing in only eight hours.
+At that time staff at Argonne National Laboratory (ANL) were developing the AVIDAC (Argonne Version of the Institute's Digital Arithmetic Computer), a system that cost \$250,000.AVIDAC worked tens of thousands of times faster than an employed human computer and was used to solve problems in physics.
+That same year ORNL built its first system ORACLE (Oak Ridge Automatic Computer and Logical Engine), which was capable of performing 100 person-years of computing in only eight hours.